 Other indicators of performance will be in the form of the Deliberate Practice score.
 This will be 20% of the instructional evaluation.
-The purpose of Lafayette School District's Instructional Evaluation System is to work in perfect concert with an overall system of continuous improvement flowing up from growth in teacher quality to school and district improvement as measured by common metrics reflective of student academic performance.
+The purpose of Lafayette School District's Instructional Evaluation System is to work in perfect concert with an overall system of continuous improvement flowing up from performance/growth in teacher quality to school and district improvement as measured by common metrics reflective of student academic performance.
 Simply stated, district and school improvement plans use data to establish learning goal outcomes for students.
 These same data as well as the teacher evaluation data are used to measure teacher effectiveness and inform decisions about classroom practice, staffing, and professional development needs.
 Instructional evaluation results will be used to identify both challenge areas and possible solutions to be addressed in school and district improvement plans.
 Teacher action plans will include Individual Professional Learning Plans (IPLPs).

 For the Deliberate Practice Score, each teacher will complete an Individual Professional Learning Plan annually.
-The plan will focus on three indicator areas of improvement: District Indicator, School-wide Indicator and an Individual Indicator.
-Each indicator will specify a targeted area, an objective and measureable goal for the targeted area and the professional development planned focused on the targeted area.
 At the end of the school year, results will be documented in order to evaluate the success of the plan.
 Each teacher will preview their plan at the beginning of the year with the principal or designee and again at the end of the year.
 Success or mastery will be determined by the principal and or designee.